 Retirement declaration form - a guide

-The LTA is abolished from 6 April 2024.
-However, there is still a limit on the amount of tax-free cash that you can take from your pensions.
+The Lifetime Allowance is abolished from 6 April 2024.
+However, there are still limits on the amount of tax-free cash that you can take from your pensions, known as Lump Sum Allowances.

-You must still provide information about your other pensions when you take a pension.
-You must complete the Retirement Declaration form in full.
+You must provide information about your other pensions when you take a pension.
+You must complete the retirement declaration form in full.

 Members who are about to take their LGPS pension must complete the retirement declaration form.